publish-site/backend/README.md

 Configuration is located at the [wiki](https://github.com/publish-site/backend/wiki).
 Are you looking for the [actions workflow](https://github.com/publish-site/action)?

 ## TO DO:
+High Priority
-* Configure docker image
+* Configure NGINX in docker image

+Low priority
+* Logging
-* Add signal handling
+* Documentation
-* Download file and extract

 ## Credits